scaljeri/angular-xxl/docs/ROUTE.md

 }
 ```

-The argument for both decorators is optional only if the value is identical to the property name
+The argument of these decorators is optional only if the value is identical to the property name
 the decorator belongs to (ignoring the '$')

 ```typescript